shaylasry/HypernymDetection/readme.md

 # Hypernym Detection:

-This application is a re-designing algorithm for the following experiment:
+This application is a redesigning algorithm for the following experiment:
 [Learning syntactic patterns for automatic hypernym discovery ](http://ai.stanford.edu/~rion/papers/hypernym_nips05.pdf "Original Experiment")
-The experiment purpose was to determining whether two nouns in a news article participate in a hypernym. relationship
+The experiment aimed to determine whether two nouns in a news article participate in a hypernym relationship.

-While a re-designing the algorithm we made some changes with input data, comprasion method and the way we define a dependency path.
-To implament the alogorithm we used map-reduce (AWS EMR) pattern and experimentend the algorithm quality on a large-scale input.
+During the redesigning of the algorithm, we made changes to the input data, comparison method, and the way we define a dependency path.
+To implement the algorithm, we used the map-reduce (AWS EMR) pattern and tested the quality of the algorithm on a large-scale input.
-Details on the changes and implementation will be detailed later
+Details about the changes and implementation will be provided later.
 ------------